rlehfeld/rpyc-ng/docs/docs/usecases.rst

 Solaris SPARC machines, but you're comfortable with developing on your Windows workstation.
-Assuming your device comes with C bindings, some command-line tool, or accepts commands via ``ioctl`` to some `device node <https://en.wikipedia.org/wiki/Device_file>`_ -- you can just run an RPyC server on that machine, connect to it from your workstation, and access the device programmatically with ease (using ``ctypes`` or ``popen`` remotely).
+Assuming your device comes with C bindings, some command-line tool, or accepts commands via ``ioctl`` to some `device node <https://en.wikipedia.org/wiki/Device_file>`_ -- you can just run an RPyC-NG server on that machine, connect to it from your workstation, and access the device programmatically with ease (using ``ctypes`` or ``popen`` remotely).